Mississippi River Basin Initiative (MRBI)

 - Joining the State Technical Committee to provide input for future focus areas and watershed selection.

-- Submitting proposals for CCPI, CIG, and ACEP, or partnering with a group submitting a proposal.
+- Submitting proposals for CIG and ACEP or partnering with a group submitting a proposal.

 - Targeting their organization’s programs toward the Initiative’s watersheds.